-The current Special Educational Needs Coordinator (SENCo) at Orchard Park is Mrs Bridges and she is employed at the school full time.
+The current Inclusion Leader at Orchard Park is Mrs Bridges and she is employed at the school full time.
 Part of her time involves directly supporting individuals and groups of children, however each week she has time set aside to enable her to meet with parents/carers.
 She is more than willing to discuss concerns that parents/carers may have about their children’s learning along with the progress that they are making following receiving support or intervention programmes.

 Support and Intervention

-All pupils at Orchard Park are regularly assessed both formally (through assessments like PiRA for reading, PUMA for Mathematics and SATs) and informally (through teacher and teaching assistant observations, conversations with children and the marking of work done in lessons).
+All pupils at Orchard Park are regularly assessed both formally (through assessments such as Rising Stars and SATs) and informally (through teacher and teaching assistant observations, conversations with children and the marking of work done in lessons).
 These assessments help to build up a picture of the progress that each child is making.
-Each term meetings are held between each class teacher, the Deputy Headteacher and the SENCo.
-At these meetings the progress being made by each child in each class is discussed, with a focus on those making less progress than expected.
+Each term meetings are held between each class teacher, the Headteacher, the Deputy Headteacher and the Inclusion Leader.
+At these meetings the progress being made by every child in each class is discussed, with a focus on those making less progress than expected.
 Ways to support these children’s learning are then investigated and later implemented.